sudo-rs is a project by Prossimo jointly implemented by Tweede golf and Ferrous Systems.

 In particular, this single command verifies a few things about a sudo implementation:

-• the default target user is the superuser, root.
+, is executed as the target user. - the default target user is the superuser,

 These end-to-end (E2E) tests at the command line interface felt like the right approach to verify our implementation.